OSInside/kiwi/doc/source/working_with_kiwi/xml_description.rst

 - `distribution`: Distribution name information, used for deb repositories.

 - `profiles`: List of profiles to which this repository applies.

-..
-TODO: username & password are supported, but no clue what they are for?

 .. _xml-description-supported-supported-repository-paths: